 You can think of the thermostat as the brain of the HVAC system.
 This is the component where you input your desired temperature, and it responds to your commands by signaling to the rest of the system to heat or cool the home, based on the temperature it detects the air to be.

-If you find that you do need assistance in identifying the source of the issue and rectifying the problem, don’t hesitate to contact AGL heating and Air.
-We do maintenance, repairs, and installations, and special financing is available.
+If you find that you do need assistance in identifying the source of the issue and rectifying the problem, don’t hesitate to contact AGL Heating and Air.
+We do Charleston HVAC maintenance, repairs, and installations, and special financing is available.